19 BEST Places to Go Snowshoeing in Banff

 Chester Lake is not based in Banff National Park and is instead in Kananaskis Country Provincial Park so it makes more sense for those who chose to base themselves in Canmore over Banff.
 It’s a fantastic Canmore snowshoe and very popular.

-So it’s possible if it hasn’t snowed in a while to make it a wintertime hike, but if you plan to make it to the lake it helps to have snowshoes as the snow softens at elevation.
-It starts out a little steep at the beginning so be prepared to climb a bit of elevation.
+It’s possible to make it a wintertime hike if it hasn’t snowed in a while, but if you plan to make it to the lake, it helps to have snowshoes as the snow softens at elevation.
+It starts out a little steep at the beginning, so be prepared to climb a bit of elevation.
 It’s a wonderful spot to get outside in the winter and enjoy Kananaskis Country.

 Sulphur Mountain